Last updated on February 1st, 2021

 For example, the Twitter username must be 15 characters.
 The 15 characters longer aren’t acceptable, so keep that in mind.
 Learn about the policy of Twitter.

 Another example, your domain name is www.rockbottom.com but end up being @rockbottom on Instagram but @Therockbottom on Twitter.
-Keep in mind, the same username would great for branding, like @mystartupblog available one social platform.
+Keep in mind, the same username would great for branding, like @fdshakil available on social media platforms.

 Because this one step will save you a ton of headache in the future when your business grows and become a brand.